A Madea Christmas (film)

 A Madea Christmas is a 2013 American Christmas comedy film directed, written, produced by and starring Tyler Perry with the rest of the cast consisting of Kathy Najimy, Chad Michael Murray, Anna Maria Horsford, Tika Sumpter, Eric Lively, JR Lemon, Alicia Witt, Lisa Whelchel, and Larry the Cable Guy.
-This is the first Christmas-themed film from the writer-director as it tells the story of Madea going to the town of Bucktussle Alabama with her great-niece to spend Christmas with the great-niece's daughter.
-This is the seventeenth film by Perry, and the eighth film in the Madea cinematic universe.
-It was released in theaters on December 13, 2013.

-A Madea Christmas received generally negative reviews from critics and was a grossed $53.4 million worldwide.
+This is the first Christmas-themed film from the writer-director as it tells the story of Madea going to the fictional town of Bucktussle, Alabama, with her great-niece to spend Christmas with the great-niece's daughter as financial trouble involving a newly-constructed dam that threatens the town.
+This is the seventeenth film by Perry, and the eighth film in the Madea film series.
+The film was released on December 13, 2013, by Lionsgate.
+A Madea Christmas grossed $53.4 million worldwide.

 Plot

-In Atlanta, Georgia, Mabel "Madea" Simmons has been talked into getting a job at a local store by her great-niece Eileen Murphy.
-Madea gets fired on her first day.
+Mabel "Madea" Simmons has been talked into getting a job at a local store by her niece Eileen in Atlanta, but gets fired on her first day.

-Meanwhile, Eileen's daughter Lacey Williams, a teacher at a small school in Bucktussle, Alabama, is married to a white man named Conner whose plans to grow special corn earned him the ire of corn farmer Tanner McCoy.
-The school run by Principal Nancy Porter does not have enough money to fund their annual Christmas Jubilee, forcing Lacey to ask her ex-boyfriend Oliver to fund the school through his business.
-While having spoken to Tanner and his wife Amber about the progress of their son Bailey in school, Lacey calls her mother and says she will be unable to come home for Christmas, but Eileen, determined to see her daughter, brings Madea and Oliver with her to visit.
-Eileen hopes that Lacey and Oliver might still work out as a couple.
-She does not know that Lacey is married to a white man, which is not what she wanted for Lacey.
+Eileen’s daughter Lacey, a teacher at a small school in Bucktussle, Alabama, is married to a white man named Conner whose plans to grow special corn earn the ire of corn farmer Tanner McCoy, his school bully.
+The school does not have enough money to fund the town’s Christmas Jubilee, so Lacey asks her ex Oliver for funding through his business.
+She also tries to convince Tanner of his son Bailey’s excellence in school, though Tanner refuses to listen.
+Due to this, Lacey is unable to visit Eileen for Christmas, but Oliver takes Madea and Eileen to see her, not knowing that Lacey is married to a white man and hoping she and Oliver can still work as a couple.